Hardmead Lock

-Hardmead Lock (No3) is a lock on the River Lee Navigation at Great Amwell close to the town of Ware.
+Hardmead Lock (No. 3) is a lock on the River Lee Navigation at Great Amwell close to the town of Ware.

 The lock has a reputation as being difficult to negotiate.

 Location

 The lock-keeper's cottage stands on an island formed by a section of the River Lee Flood Relief Channel which flows through an automatic sluice gate adjacent to the lock.